javaee/glassfish/README.md

 # About

-GlassFish is the Open Source Java EE Reference Implementation; as such, we weclome external contributions.
+GlassFish is the Open Source Java EE Reference Implementation; as such, we welcome external contributions.
 Make sure to read our [Pull Request acceptance workflow](pr_workflow).

 # Latest News

 ## Aug 11, 2017 - Java.Net Mailing Lists Archive ##

-The Java.Net Mailing Lists Archive a can now be consulted [here](http://download.oracle.com/javaee-archive/).
+The Java.Net Mailing Lists Archive can now be consulted [here](http://download.oracle.com/javaee-archive/).

 ## Aug 10, 2017 - GF 5 Promoted Builds 19 ##